John GOODENOUGH, et al.

 derived from any crystalline electronic insulator or its mix of

-oxide, hydroxide, and/or halide constituent precursors that can be
+oxide, hydroxide, and/or halide constituent precursors that can

-additive.
-If the original crystalline material contains a large
+hydroxide additive.
+If the original crystalline material

-(Li<+>) and/or sodium ion (Na<+>) and an electronic
+of lithium ion (Li<+>) and/or sodium ion (Na<+>) and

-electronic insulator contains only acidic polyanions and large,
+crystalline electronic insulator contains only acidic polyanions

-electropositive cations that stabilize hydroxide polyanions,
+and large, electropositive cations that stabilize hydroxide

-transformation to a water-solvated glass/amorphous solid by the
+polyanions, transformation to a water-solvated glass/amorphous

 [0036] The water used to form a Li-glass or Na-glass may include

-less than two mole percent water and less than one mole percent of
+less than two mole percent water and less than one mole percent

-dried water-solvated glass/amorphous solid.
+a dried water-solvated glass/amorphous solid.
 The glass-forming

 additive may include at least one oxide, sulfide, and/or